 The UK’s largest supplier of cold-rolled steel, Metsec re-launched its purlin range in June 2008 with more efficient profiles, to save weight and cost on construction projects whilst maintaining maximum performance.
 Made from cold-rolled galvanised steel, with a minimum yield strength of 450 N/mm², Metsec’s purlin range includes fully compatible Z- and C-section profiles in depths ranging from 142mm to 342mm.

-The latest version of Metsec’s building shell design software, MetSPEC 12, has enhanced functionality over previous versions and includes design analysis to Structural Eurocode EC: Part 1.3.
+The latest version of Metsec’s building shell design software, MetSPEC 14, has enhanced functionality over previous versions.

-Commenting on the Hemswell project, Kevin Jones, Sales Director for Metsec’s Purlin Division says: “We are pleased to be associated with the creation of this state-of-the-art facility, which will contribute towards the UK’s environmental targets.
+Commenting on the Hemswell project, David Brown, Sales Director for Metsec’s Purlin Division says: “We are pleased to be associated with the creation of this state-of-the-art facility, which will contribute towards the UK’s environmental targets.
 As a company we are concerned for the environment and do our best to reduce not only our own impact, but that of the structures for which we supply steel.”